-Ginny stared at the letter in her hands, her chestnut eyes widening to the size of dinner plates before her mouth dropped open to form an audible gasp.
-She squeezed the parchment that had the flowing, elegant ink on it in a tight grasp and was soon racing down the hallway, bursting through the door into the bright sunlight where Molly Weasley was gardening.
+Ginny stared at the letter in her hands.
+Her eyes widened before her mouth dropped open to form an audible gasp.
+She squeezed the parchment in a tight grasp and was soon racing down the hallway, bursting through the door into the sunlight where Molly Weasley was gardening.

-"Ginny, don't screech in my ear," scolded Molly, and turned to face her daughter.
-She eyed the flushed cheeks and excited brown eyes with faint misgiving.
+"Ginny, don't screech in my ear," Molly scolded, and turned to face her daughter.
+She eyed the flushed cheeks and excited brown eyes with misgiving.
 "What?"

-"Oh, it's from Celia," said Molly with a fond smile while still perusing the letter in her hand.
+"Oh, it's from Celia," Molly said with a fond smile.

 Celia Adderson was Molly's best friend and also Ginny's godmother.
-She had always been the one to give Ginny the nicest presents, and she had also promised to take Ginny into society as all pureblood girls did when they reached the age of nineteen since the Weasleys themselves were unable to afford the expense of it, let alone had the reputation for it.
+The woman had always been the one to give Ginny the nicest presents, and she had also promised to take Ginny into society, as all pureblood girls did when they reached the age of nineteen, since the Weasleys themselves were unable to afford the expense of it, let alone had the reputation for it.
 While most people called it the Marriage Mart, where all the young ladies found their prospective husbands, Ginny was more excited about the dances, wearing beautiful dresses, and eating food that only existed in her fantasies.

-"She wants you to go stay with her in London to be there for the season," continued Molly, looking up to stare at her daughter with a broad smile on her face.
-"Oh, Ginny, dear, this is wonderful!
-You'll get to meet lots of nice young men as well as go to all the parties and balls."
+"She wants you to go stay with her in London to be there for the season," Molly continued, looking up at her daughter with a broad smile.
+"This is wonderful!
+You'll get to meet lots of people and go to all the parties and balls."
 Her smile widened even more as a misty look came to her eyes.
 "I remember my first season.
 I met Arthur then, and he whirled me away in a forbidden romance.
-Of course my parents were very upset when we eloped, but it was worth it."
+Of course, my parents were very upset when we eloped, but it was worth it."

-"Please, Mum," interposed Ginny, interrupting the reminiscing mood.
+"Please, Mum," Ginny said, interrupting the reminiscing mood.
 "May I write back to her and say that I'm going?"

-"And what's that?" asked Ginny, wondering what warning there could possibly be.
+"What's that?"
+Ginny asked, wondering what warning there could possibly be.

 Ginny nodded, knowing that her lack of inheritance and reputation meant she would not be one of the favoured ones.

-Ginny nodded seriously, but she, just like her mother, doubted that any wizard would choose her.
-She was a Weasley, for goodness sake.
+Ginny nodded, though she still doubted that any wizard would choose her.
+She was a Weasley.

 Dear Mrs Adderson,